The Evolution of Agile Frameworks

 - Timeboxed or continuous flow.
 Will there be a delivery heartbeat of one or two weeks (sprint or timebox) or will the team deliver piece of work by piece of work (backlog item by backlog item).

-Engineering phase: focus on skills within a team
+Engineering phase: focus on skills within a team for agile framework

 At a certain moment it became clear that the team’s participation in a Scrum or Kanban training program was not enough to achieve the desired results.
 This was clearly stated in the Manifesto for Software Craftmanship (see also the box).